 There is a wide range of opportunities for qualified high intensity therapists.
 You could move into a role with more senior responsibility, such as clinical leadership, supervision or service management/leadership.

-To become a qualified high intensity therapist, you’ll need to gain a postgraduate diploma in CBT or one of the other therapies while working as a trainee high intensity therapist within an NHS Talking Therapies service.
+To become a qualified high intensity therapist, you’ll need to gain a postgraduate diploma in CBT while working as a trainee high intensity therapist within an NHS Talking Therapies service.
 To be eligible for the training you will need to meet the minimum requirements.
+Further information on the minimum requirements and the role can be found here.